klebs6/klebs-general/random-constructible-derive/README.md

-# RandomConstructible-Derive
+# random-constructible-derive

-**RandomConstructible-Derive** is a Rust procedural macro crate that provides custom derives to automatically implement the `RandomConstructible` and `RandomConstructibleEnum` traits from the [RandomConstructible](https://crates.io/crates/random_constructible) crate.
+**random-constructible-derive** is a Rust procedural macro crate that provides custom derives to automatically implement the `RandConstruct` and `RandConstructEnum` traits from the [RandConstruct](https://crates.io/crates/random_constructible) crate.
 This allows you to easily generate random instances of your structs and enums without manually implementing the necessary traits.

 ## Features

-- **Automatic Trait Implementation**: Derive `RandomConstructible` and `RandomConstructibleEnum` for your structs and enums.
+- **Automatic Trait Implementation**: Derive `RandConstruct` and `RandConstructEnum` for your structs and enums.
 - **Customizable Probabilities**: Specify default unnormalized construction probabilities for enum variants using attributes.
-- **Support for Environments**: Derive `RandomConstructibleEnvironment` for your custom environments.
+- **Support for Environments**: Derive `RandConstructEnvironment` for your custom environments.
-- **Easy Integration**: Seamlessly integrates with the `RandomConstructible` crate for a smooth development experience.
+- **Easy Integration**: Seamlessly integrates with the `RandConstruct` crate for a smooth development experience.

 ## Getting Started